ni/nimble/packages/nimble-components/src/wafer-map/specs/features/change-highlight.md

 dies[1][0] will be highlighted because it contains 'b'

-dies[0][1] will not be be highlighted because it does not have any tag
+dies[0][1] will not be highlighted because it does not have any tag

+dies[1][1] will not be highlighted because it has an empty tag, it does not contain 'b' neither 'h'

 If the highlightedTags equals